kwaldenphd/ArcGIS-Online-tutorial/README.md

 <hr />

-14-Work as a group to explore display options for your data.
+14-Explore display options for your data.
 One layer does not have to communicate all relevant aspects of the data.

 <p align="center"><img class=" size-full wp-image-65 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-Online-tutorial/blob/master/screenshots/Capture_12.png?raw=true" alt="Capture_12" /></p>